ijinmao/quora_duplicate/README.md

 `layers.py` - other layers, word embedding layers, context layer, etc.

-I also implement BiMPM [4] model, however the matching operations are very complicated which causes a very slow training time.
+I also implement BiMPM [4] model, however the matching operations are very complicated which result in a very slow training time.
 You could find the codes from [here](https://github.com/ijinmao/BiMPM_keras).

 ## Requirements